spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 3. You need an active vCenter account with all the permissions listed below in the **VMware Cloud Account Permissions** section.

-4. Install a Private Cloud Gateway for VMware as described in the [Creating a VMware Clod Gateway](/clusters/new-clusters/vmware/#creatingavmwarecloudgateway) section.
+4. Install a Private Cloud Gateway for VMware as described in the [Creating a VMware Cloud Gateway](/clusters/new-clusters/vmware/#creatingavmwarecloudgateway) section.
 Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
-You can register your additional VMware cloud accounts in Palette as described in the **Creating a VMware Cloud account** section below.
+You can register your additional VMware cloud accounts in Palette as described in the [Creating a VMware Cloud account](/clusters/new-clusters/vmware#creatingavmwarecloudaccount) section.

 5. Subnet with egress access to the internet (direct or via proxy):